 Fermenting fennel is always a good idea, and fennel with bell pepper is a real umami bomb.
 This fresh, savory side dish is especially good for a barbecue.

-Fresh fennel bulbs are available from early summer to fall, just in time for the BBQ season, and in summer the red bell peppers are also in season.
-By the way, you can recognize fresh fennel by the abundant amount of the aromatic, light green fennel fronds.
-In winter, this is missing.
+Fresh fennel bulbs are available, just in time for the BBQ season, from early summer through fall.
+By the way, you can recognize fresh fennel by the abundant amount of the aromatic, light green fennel fronds that winter fennel lacks.

-Stuff everything into a bail jar, and press down hard when you fill it so that no pockets of oxygen remain, and weigh it down to keep the small shreds from floating up.
+- Stuff everything into a bail jar, and press down hard when you fill it so that no pockets of oxygen remain, and weigh it down to keep the small shreds from floating up.
 I recommend you use wide, flat weights with this ferment.
 Glass lids from Weck jars work great because they overlap so nothing can waft by.
 This is important to keep the vegetables out of contact with oxygen, so they stay in their anaerobic environment under the brine.
 Under the brine is fine!
-This is the key principle of safe fermentation, because anything exposed to the air could mold.
+This is crucial, because everything exposed to the air could become mouldy.

 Do you know my other combination with fennel and beetroot?
 If you like fennel, you have to try this too!